micheleusuelli/micheleusuelli.github.io/README.md

 If you have any questions or simply want to get in touch, feel free to reach out to me at [my LinkedIn profile](https://uk.linkedin.com/in/michele-usuelli-1b84b460).

+## My conferences

-On April 17-19, I spoke at the [IKEA Tech festival in Shanghai](https://berndhessbruegge.wixsite.com/ikea-tech-festival-2)
+On November 29, I'll be speaking at the [Machine Learning Innovation Summit in Dublin](https://www.theinnovationenterprise.com/summits/machine-learning-summit-dublin-2018/overview).

 On November 10, I spoke at the [Sberbank Data Science Journey in Moscow](https://sdsj.sberbank.ai/ru/day).

-On November 29, I'll be speaking at the [Machine Learning Innovation Summit in Dublin](https://www.theinnovationenterprise.com/summits/machine-learning-summit-dublin-2018/overview).
+On April 17-19, I spoke at the [IKEA Tech festival in Shanghai](https://berndhessbruegge.wixsite.com/ikea-tech-festival-2).

+On June 30 2015, I hosted an [R-Spark training class](https://github.com/micheleusuelli/RHadoop-tutorial) at the [UseR! in Aalborg](https://user2015.math.aau.dk/).

 ## My books

+I authored two books about Machine Learning with R:

 - [R Machine Learning Essentials](http://www.amazon.co.uk/Machine-Learning-Essentials-Michele-Usuelli/dp/178398774X)